I hated both of my arm tattoos. I tried several home solutions to remove them before doing laser. I'm sharing my experience and my results.

-Like I said it was way bigger than I wanted it and we ran into a problem, I had an old barbed wire tattoo going all the way around my arm, and right in the middle of the tree he was doing.
+Like I said, it was way bigger than I wanted it and we ran into a problem: I had an old barbed wire tattoo going all the way around my arm, and right in the middle of the tree he was doing.
 He decided to cover over part of it.
 This is when I started to panic.
-I knew for sure I'd be unhappy because the tree would be new and fresh and sparkling, but under it, and through the middle, would be a faded ugly old barbed wire tattoo, which would also come out both sides of the tree and all around the rest of my arm.
+I knew for sure I'd be unhappy, because the tree would be new and fresh and sparkling.
+But under it and through the middle, there would be a faded, ugly, old barbed wire tattoo, which would also come out both sides of the tree and all around the rest of my arm.

-All I know is anything performed in a doctors office will cost WAY more than what I can afford, and I may be able to find my own methods here at home, for a lot cheaper.
+All I know is that anything performed in a doctor's office will cost WAY more than what I can afford, and I may be able to find my own methods here at home—for a lot cheaper.
 I am going to try a lot of the home remedies found on the Internet to fade, or remove completely, my barbed wire.

 So, fading is my main goal on both tattoos.

-This could be a lengthy process that I might not even continue with, I may just rush back to my tattoo guy to have him figure something else out.
-But I would like to try most of my options before I spend a lot more money on more tattoo cover ups that I might regret as well.
-You will have to keep an eye on my hubs and check back every few weeks to see the progress.
+This could be a lengthy process that I might not even continue with.
+I may just rush back to my tattoo guy to have him figure something else out.
+But I would like to try most of my options before I spend a lot more money on more tattoo cover-ups that I might regret as well.
+You will have to keep an eye on my articles, and check back every few weeks to see the progress.

 For the follow-up to this process, check out my article My Experience Lightening and Removing My Tattoo at Home.